I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ursdevice/nf-ursdevice-ursreporthardwareevent.md

 <p>The method returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, this method might return an appropriate <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> error code. </p>

 ## -remarks
-<p>Before reporting any hardware events, the client driver for the dual-role controller must indicate to the class extension that the driver supports hardware events by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628018">UrsSetHardwareEventSupport</a>.</p>

-<p>The client driver cannot pass <b>UrsHardwareEventNone</b> as the <i>HardwareEvent</i> parameter value.
-That value is reserved for internal use.</p>

-<p>The client driver must call this method to report any hardware event, such as ID-pin interrupts.
-Typically, in the driver's implementation of the <a href="..\wdfinterrupt\nc-wdfinterrupt-evt-wdf-interrupt-isr.md">EvtInterruptIsr</a> callback, the driver reads the  ID-pin state and reports the event to the class extension by calling this method. </p>

-<p>Before reporting any hardware events, the client driver for the dual-role controller must indicate to the class extension that the driver supports hardware events by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628018">UrsSetHardwareEventSupport</a>.</p>
+<p>Before reporting any hardware events, the client driver for the dual-role controller must indicate to the class extension that the driver supports hardware events by calling <a href="buses.urssethardwareeventsupport">UrsSetHardwareEventSupport</a>.</p>

 <p>The client driver cannot pass <b>UrsHardwareEventNone</b> as the <i>HardwareEvent</i> parameter value.
 That value is reserved for internal use.</p>